 The Worst Holidays in Literature

-11 books, 11 unhappy holidays, from an unwanted proposal to an encounter with a dead coworker to a coke-fueled bathroom brawl.
+Unhappy holidays, from an unwanted proposal to an encounter with a dead coworker to a coke-fueled bathroom brawl

 If disappointment equals expectation less reality, then the holidays are primed to be letdowns.
 We hope for delicious food, beautiful decorations, and charming company, and find ourselves with badly cooked birds and gifts that need to be returned.
 Still, the truly terrible holidays, the ones that make you long for January 2nd and gag at the site of a Christmas cookie, are usually the result of your company.
 What could go wrong when you’re forced around a table with people with whom you share nothing but blood, or blood alcohol level?